Next Book in the Series Browse A–Z

 Publication Reading Order

-The Brian Robeson is a YA Fiction series by Gary Paulsen, comprising 5 books published between 1986 and 2003.
-Books are listed in publication order, which is the recommended reading sequence.
+The Brian Robeson is a YA Fiction series by Gary Paulsen, made up of 5 books published between 1986 and 2003.
+It begins with Hatchet (1986), and is best read in publication order.
+The most recent entry is Brian's Hunt (Short Story) (2003), spanning 17 years of storytelling.

 Gary Paulsen is an acclaimed American author known for his compelling wilderness-themed novels and children's literature.
 Born in 1939 in Minnesota, he spent his early years in adventure, including sled dog racing and solo canoe expeditions.
 Paulsen's writing career began in the 1970s with adult non-fiction works.
 However, it was with his young adult novel "Dogsong" (1985) that he gained vast recognition.
 "Dogsong" won the Newbery Honor Award and marked the start of Paulsen's successful "Hatchet" series.
 Other notable works include "The Voyage of the Frog" (1987), "Winterdance: The Fine Madness of Running the Iditarod" (1994), and "The Island" (2003).
 Throughout his career, Paulsen has received numerous awards, including the National Book Award for Young People's Literature, the Newbery Honor Award, and the Margaret Edwards Award from the American Library Association.
 His books have been translated into over 30 languages and have sold millions of copies worldwide.
 Paulsen's harrowing and often introspective stories continue to captivate readers of all ages, earning him critical acclaim for his authentic portrayals of survival and the human spirit.